Volunteer Emergency Responder Program

 - EMT-P Paramedic

-Volunteer emergency responders in good standing are eligible to receive a stipend in accordance with program guidelines, participate in the Texas Emergency Services Retirement System (TESRS) and the Length of Service Award Program (LOSAP).
+Volunteer emergency responders in good standing are eligible to receive a stipend in accordance with program guidelines and participate in the Length of Service Award Program (LOSAP).
 One of the goals of the volunteer emergency responder is to participate in the “City of Lucas Fire-Rescue Staffing Plan” in accordance with departmental strategies.

 Volunteer emergency responders in good standing are eligible to receive stipends based on the following guidelines: